 No Deep Frying Required

 I specifically wrote this recipe for those of you out there who hate deep frying as much as I do.
-This recipe uses a very small amount of oil to cook the chicken Because of that, you don’t get super crispy edges as you would with a deep fry, but the trade-off is well worth it in my opinion.
+This recipe uses a very small amount of oil to cook the chicken and because of that, you don’t get super crispy edges as you would with a deep fry, but the trade-off is well worth it in my opinion.
 No leftover oil to deal with, no cooking oil smell filling your house, and no splattering oil trying to kill you.
 So worth sacrificing crispy edges.

 What to Serve with Sesame Chicken